vasilenko-gt/urlgenerator/README.md

 After sign up in next time you will be able to simply sign in.

-After registration, you will be sent to the page of the "Welcome", where you can see the time and suggestions go to the page to generate the address
+After registration, you will redirect to the page "Welcome", where you can see the time now and suggestions go to the page "generating short URL"

-On the URL generation page enter your address
+On the URL generation page enter your URL
-Also you can enter the desired address
+Also you can enter the desired short_URL

-After clicking the generation button you will be redirected to the page where your see short URL
+After clicking the button "generate", you will be redirected to the page where your see short URL

-You can go to the page where all your generated addresses will be before
+You can go to the page where show all your generated short_url

-By clicking the button 'share' you will be redirected to page, where you can send a short address to another user by mail
+By clicking the button "share" you will be redirected to page, where you can send a short address to another user by email

 <h4>Application background</h4>